marcpage/libernet/notes.md

 		}
 	]
 ```
-This json is treated like a [Small file](#small-file).
+This json is treated like a [small file](#small-file).

 ## Bundle Description

-A bundle description escribes a bundle of files.
+A bundle description describes a bundle of files.
 Each entry is around 512 bytes, so limit of files in a bundle is roughly no less than 2,000 files.
 A bundle description is a json dictionary of relative path within the bundle to information about each file.
 ```